multiversx/mx-chain-simulator-go/README.md

 ### `POST /simulator/add-keys`

-This endpoint allows you to add new validators private keys in the multi key handler.
+This endpoint allows you to add new validator private keys in the multi key handler.

 ##### Request
 - **Method:** POST